platt-sam/atm/README.md

-# atm
+# bank
-A simple ATM simulator
+An expanded version of the original atm simulator that includes a bank.